 - We also studied the Life Cycles of various animals and critters over the years.
 Of course, lots of early elementary students study the life cycle of the frog and the butterfly.
 We also talked about the life cycle of mosquitoes, ladybugs, chickens, dragonfly, bee, mouse… and others! 🙂

 - We also studied World Animals from time to time (and tied that in with basic world geography activities).
 This might go well with the Where I Live Activity Packet which helps kids see where they live from their galaxy, solar system, planet, continent, country, state, town, right down to their home!
+It also has activities for learning about the seven continents.

 This post has more information about all of our Animal Packets: Big Animal Bundle